 Why are you buying?

 Consider what your main motivation is.
-If you’re buying because you’re a scooter enthusiast looking for a blast on two wheels then you probably already have a favourite brand and you’re not reading this article, so if you are reading this then maybe you’re buying a scooter for practical reasons.
+If you’re buying because you’re a scooter enthusiast looking for a blast on two wheels then you probably already have a favorite brand and you’re not reading this article, so if you are reading this then maybe you’re buying a scooter for practical reasons.

 The danger if you are buying a scooter to save money is to wrongly assume all scooters are economical and then purchase some attractive machine which might end up costing more to operate than you planned.
 I did just that when my wife and I purchased two mid sized scooters – a Vespa LX150 and a Yamaha BWS 125.
 We figured it would be a fun and cheap way to travel but once we actually got the scooters I realized that our combined gas usage was the same as just taking our car, plus any money saved by diverting wear and tear off the car was lost because we were spending an extra $70 per month on insurance for the scooters plus they were depreciating.
 Our car only cost us $2500 a few years earlier and the total depreciation on these two scooters by the time we sold was over $3500.